tomichj/user_time_zones/README.md

 # UserTimeZones

-UserTimeZones provides an easyway to work with multiple user time zones.
+UserTimeZones provides an easy way to work with multiple user time zones.

 UserTimeZones is intended to be small, simple, and well-tested.
 A large percentage of applications will require support for per-user time zones which this gem can assist with.
 The solution is simple; you could implement it